What if you could create a space where people with shared interests connect, learn, and grow together?

 You have to identify what gap your community will fill.
 The clearer the need, the easier it will be to explain the community's value.

 Being specific is also better than being broad.
-A niche community stands out because it targets people with a shared interest or struggle.
+A learning community stands out because it targets people with a shared interest or struggle.
 If your focus is too general, it may not attract the right members.

 Choose the Right Platform